26th Annual Scientific Assembly

 Open Mic is a proud tradition within AAEM, where attendees have the unique opportunity they have always wanted to speak at a national meeting.
 This open-floor format allows 16 "new voices" to be heard and evaluated by education committee members and conference attendees.

-Registered Open Mic participants will have an opportunity to present a 25-minute lecture (20 minutes for presentation, 5 minutes for questions) on any topic of their choosing.
-The top two speakers will be invited to give a formal presentation at the 2019 Scientific Assembly in Las Vegas, NV.
+Open Mic participants present a 25-minute lecture (20 minutes for presentation, 5 minutes for questions) on any topic.
+The top two speakers of Open Mic 2020 will be invited to give a formal presentation at the 2021 Scientific Assembly in St. Louis, MO.

 How to Participate

 - No internet is provided in the room.
+If you need to use a video, it is suggested that you download this item separately on your flash drive.
 Sound is projected from the laptop, no additional speakers or mixer are provided.

 - Please prepare a short biography (30-45 seconds) to introduce yourself and your topic.
-Suggested items to include are your name, affiliation/degrees, location, passion for this topic, hobbies/interests in free time.
+Suggested items to include are: your name, affiliation/degrees, location, training, passion for this topic, hobbies/interests in free time, and title of presentation.

 - Participants in Open Mic are expected to register for the Scientific Assembly.

-If you have questions regarding submissions, please call AAEM at (800) 884-2236 or email Kathy Uy at firstname.lastname@example.org.
+If you have questions regarding submissions, please call AAEM at (800) 884-2236 or email Rebecca Sommer at firstname.lastname@example.org.